elizrgrs/elizrgrs.github.io/README.md

 ### Reading and Thinking and Pondering

 My degree's concentration in gender and womens studies means I am always thinking about how the music and media we consume relate to capitalism and patriarchy.
 Samples of [my writings on queerness and music can be accessed here](https://drive.google.com/drive/folders/1TUsbb7SxP2glqO3Mk5eQ0snRlRBRZVWE?usp=sharing).
-I also am on goodreads [GoodReads](https://www.goodreads.com/altostratus), where I leave reviews on whatever I'm reading at the moment.
+I also am on [GoodReads](https://www.goodreads.com/altostratus), where I leave reviews on whatever I'm reading at the moment.

 ### I love music in all forms listening, making, sharing, and experiencing!